-VIDEO PROCESSING: VIDEO CAPTURE PAGE 2/22 In the Devices dialog, select a video capture device: Devices 9 Filter: NewTek NDI Video Logitech HD Pro Webcam C920 Blackmagic WDM Capture Tool Palette Decklink Video Capture BDCS Virtual Camera ☐ Standard ■ Additional 🏑 ok X Cancel This component can capture from variety of and "Stop": devices, including video cameras, TV Tuners, and many others.
-R Form1 Click on the OK button to close the dialog.
+In the Devices dialog, select a video capture device: Type "button" in the Tool Palette search box, 🗞 Devices then select TButton from the palette: 9 Filter: 요.
+Project1.... 뷤 Model Vi 🖗 Data Expl... -1 F NewTek NDI Video Logitech HD Pro Webcam C920 Blackmagic WDM Capture Tool Palette Decklink Video Capture BDCS Virtual Camera 🔊 🔻 🔪 🔎 button x Standard ~ TButton TRadioButton Additional TSpeedButton TButtonedEdit 🧹 OK 🗶 Cancel Drop 3 of them on the form and in the Object Inspector set their Captions to "Select", "Start", This component can capture from variety of and "Stop": devices, including video cameras, TV Tuners, and many others. 💌 Form1 Click on the OK button to close the dialog.
 Compile and run the application.
-You should see the captured video playing in the display: Form1 VLDSCapture 1
+You should see the captured video playing in the display: 쀶 VLDSCapture 1